abpframework/abp/docs/en/Application-Startup.md

 > It is always suggested to [get started with a startup template](Getting-Started.md) and modify it for your requirements.
 Read this document only if you want to understand the details or if you need to modify how the ABP Framework starts.

 While the ABP Framework has a lot of features and integrations, it is built as a lightweight and modular framework.
-It consists of [hundreds of NuGet and NMP packages](https://abp.io/packages), so you can only use the features you need.
+It consists of [hundreds of NuGet and NPM packages](https://abp.io/packages), so you can only use the features you need.
 If you follow the [Getting Started with an Empty ASP.NET Core MVC / Razor Pages Application](Getting-Started-AspNetCore-Application.md) document, you'll see how easy it is to install the ABP Framework into an empty ASP.NET Core project from scratch.
-You only install a single NuGet package and make a few small changes.
+You only need to install a single NuGet package and make a few small changes.

 This document is for who wants to better understand how the ABP Framework is initialized and configured on startup.